ricvolpi/adversarial-feature-augmentation/README.md

 Step 1: training a feature generator to perform feature augmentation in the source feature space.

-(WIP) Step 2: training an encoder by adapting it to the source features, relying on the pre-trained feature generator.
+Step 2: training an encoder by adapting it to the source features, relying on the pre-trained feature generator.

 ## Overview

 ### Files

-Model.py: contains the models described in the paper, implemented in Tensorflow (slim)
+model.py: contains the models described in the paper, implemented in Tensorflow (slim)

-TrainOps.py: contains the operations to perform Step 0 and Step 1, described in the paper (Step 2 WIP).
+trainOps.py: contains the operations to perform Step 0 and Step 1, described in the paper (Step 2 WIP).

 ### Prerequisites